adityafav/adityafav/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-A website
+- 🔭 I’m currently working on a website.
-- 🌱 I’m currently learning ...
-NodeJS, MongoDB
+- 🌱 I’m currently learning MERN stack.
-- 👯 I’m looking to collaborate on ...
-NodeJS, MongoDB
+- 👯 I’m looking to collaborate on anything.
-- 🤔 I’m looking for help with ...
-NodeJS, MongoDB
+- 🤔 I’m looking for help with everything.
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about how to strike the perfect balance between capitalism and socialism.
+Wait, actually don't.
 - 📫 How to reach me: ...
 [Facebook](https://www.facebook.com/adi.v2.0/)